 You can feel what someone is doing to themselves and others when they are making judgments.
 You know it’s so well because it used to be your reality.
 So you want to rescue them.
 Fix them.
 Teach them a different way.
 Or at least stop them so you don’t have to listen, cringe and feel uncomfortable.
 Or God forbid, live with the fact that you’re friends with someone who’s judgmental, because what would that say about YOUR spiritual level?

 What you’re often not aware of is that the reaction to other people’s judgments is a direct reflection of your inner spiritual judge disliking and judging other, less “desirable” parts of yourself that are still there.
 Your reaction to others is a great way to realize things about yourself that might be suppressed right this moment.

+To understand the second sign of a spiritual ego you need to grasp the ego mind’s mission to create an “I” (which you can read more about in this article).
 In a spiritual idea of the world, you’re living through a meaning you’ve given to what being spiritual means.
 You’re still in your mind, living through the filter of a concept, rather than experiencing things directly.

 The tricky part is that both can exist at the same time.
 For example, you can have a very real experience of feeling gratitude and deep love in your heart, AND also have created an idea about yourself as a loving and grateful person.